LS 20/30A/30B/40 FAQs

 LS 30A and 30B: Mathematics for Life Sciences

 1) What is LS 20?

-LS 20 (Quantitative Concepts for the Life Sciences) is a 4-unit course that provides an introduction to a variety of quantitative concepts that are relevant to biology.
+LS 20 (Quantitative Concepts for the Life Sciences) is a 5-unit course that provides an introduction to a variety of quantitative concepts that are relevant to biology.
 The course is designed to enhance quantitative skills that are essential for success in the life science, chemistry, math, and physics classes that make up the core curriculum for Life Science majors at UCLA.
 Biological examples will be used throughout, and students will gain an appreciation of the relevance of math to biology.
-LS 20 should be taken before LS30A or Math 3A.
+Some students will benefit from taking LS 20 before taking LS 30A or Math 3A.

 2) Is LS20 the same as Math 1?

 No. Although both classes are intended to improve math skills, LS 20 emphasizes biological examples, whereas Math 1 (Precalculus) does not.
 A passing grade in Math 1 is required for students who were placed into this course based on the Math Diagnostic Test (MDT) in order to enroll in Math 3A or Math 31A.
 LS 20 cannot be substituted for Math 1 if a student wants to enroll in Math 3A or 31A later.

 3) What will LS 30A and B satisfy?